OUR GUIDE TO BIRTHSTONES

 April

-Today, natural diamonds are usually mined underground or undersea.
-However, the laboratory grown market is increasing in popularity- lab grown diamonds offer exceptional value, providing the same brilliance and durability as natural diamonds at a more accessible price.
-Chemically identical to mined diamonds, and visually identical to the naked eye they are a beautiful and sentimental option for your special moments.
+Today, the laboratory grown market is increasing in popularity- lab grown diamonds offer exceptional value, providing the same brilliance and durability as natural diamonds at a more accessible price.

 Emerald